HassanAsali/Smart-Methods-Summer-Training-2026/03-AI-and-ROS/Task-01-Image-Classification/README.md

 ## Python Script

-The Python script is very simple.
+The Python script is very simple:

 First, it loads the trained model then it reads the labels